ptichko/ptichko.github.io/3_research.md

 In collaboration with my colleague (and former PhD adviser!)
 Erika Skoe, I created a sample library of neural responses that are mapped to the piano keyboard.
 The project, called [Neural Symphony](https://skoelab.uconn.edu/neural-symphony/), enables anyone to produce, play, and compose music using the unique timbre of the brain.

 In my teaching, I've found that this project is an excellent demonstration of phase-locking dynamics in the auditory system and illustrates how the "arts" and the "sciences" can be beautifully united.
+The project was also featured on an episode of the University of Connecticut's podcast.
+You can listen [here](https://uconn.edu/uconn360-podcast/episode-3-play-us-a-song-youre-the-piano-brain/).